 Interactive model (also known as convergence model) deals with exchange of ideas and messages taking place both ways from sender to receiver and vice-versa.
-The communication process take place between humans or machines in both verbal or non-verbal way.
-This is a relatively new model of communication for new technologies like web.

 Components of Interactive Model